tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 This document defines the following terms:

-Oblivious Server:
-: A DoH server that acts as either an Oblivious Proxy or Oblivious Target.

 Oblivious Proxy:
-: An Oblivious Server that proxies encrypted DNS queries and responses between a Client and an Oblivious Target.
+: An HTTP server that proxies encrypted DNS queries and responses between a Client and an Oblivious Target, and is identified by a URI template {{!RFC6570}} (see {{oblivious-request}}).
+Note that this Oblivious Proxy is not acting as a full HTTP proxy, but is instead a specialized server used to forward oblivious DNS messages.

 Oblivious Target:
-: An Oblivious Server that receives and decrypts encrypted Client DNS queries from an Oblivious Proxy, and returns encrypted DNS responses via that same Proxy.
+: An HTTP server that receives and decrypts encrypted Client DNS queries from an Oblivious Proxy, and returns encrypted DNS responses via that same Proxy.
 In order to provide DNS responses, the Target can be a DNS resolver, be co-located with a resolver, or forward to a resolver.